 Coppola’s film, supported by CHANEL, will feature members of the Company performing five works: a world premiere from Resident Choreographer and Artistic Advisor Justin Peck featuring NYCB Principal Dancer Anthony Huxley set to Samuel Barber’s Adagio for Strings; excerpts from three works by Balanchine — Duo Concertant, featuring NYCB Principal Dancers Ashley Bouder and Russell Janzen; Liebeslieder Walzer, featuring NYCB Principal Dancers Maria Kowroski and Ask la Cour; and the finale of Divertimento No. 15, featuring NYCB Principal Dancers Tiler Peck and Andrew Veyette, Soloists Emilie Gerrity, Lauren King, Ashley Laracey, Unity Phelan, and Daniel Applebaum, and corps de ballet member Andrew Scordato — and a solo from Jerome Robbins’ Dances at a Gathering, featuring NYCB Principal Dancer Gonzalo Garcia.

-Following the Gala event, the Coppola's film will be released on May 6 and will be available to view for two weeks on the homepage of nycballet.com and on our YouTube channel at youtube.com/nycballet
+Following the Gala event, the Coppola's film will be released on May 6 at 8 PM and will be available to view for two weeks on the homepage of nycballet.com and on our YouTube channel at youtube.com/nycballet.

 George Balanchine's Vienna Waltzes

 As a finale to the 2021 digital season, NYCB will stream a complete performance of Balanchine’s Vienna Waltzes.
 Created in 1977 and set to waltzes by Johann Strauss II, Franz Lehár, and Richard Strauss, this work of grand scale featuring more than 50 dancers is only performed by New York City Ballet.